 By default your subscribers are billed on the anniversary date of their subscription signup.
 If this date needs to change for any reason, a subscription can be postponed.
 This is the same thing as changing the subscription's next bill date.
 A postponed subscription will receive no further subscription invoices until the postpone date occurs, unless you make an immediate subscription change.

-Immediate changes after postponing by extending will prorate more than 100%
+Immediate changes after postponing will prorate more than 100%

 Be careful if you are allowing immediate changes after extending the bill date.
 The time remaining could end up being more than the subscription's plan billing period, which will create charges and credits that are more than the original per unit price.